About Regeneration

 Land Managers

 Use best practices and good tools to ensure sound management.
-A 2010 study of protected areas found that only 22% were well managed, with 41% needing improved management.
+A 2010 study of protected areas found that only 22% were well managed(link is external), with 41% needing improved management.
 Most protected areas had sufficient legal establishment, but funding, infrastructure, monitoring, evaluation, and programs for local communities were likely to be deficient—even though they are essential to successful outcomes.

 Financiers